Forge Valley line

-The Forge Valley Line was a 16 mile long branch of the North Eastern Railway between Seamer (near Scarborough, North Yorkshire) and Pickering.
+The Forge Valley Line was a 16-mile-long branch of the North Eastern Railway between Seamer and Pickering, in North Yorkshire, England.
 The line was intended to link Scarborough with Pickering.
 It opened in 1882 and closed in 1950, with the exception of a stretch from Pickering to Thornton Dale which remained open for quarry traffic until 1963.

-The line did not pass through Forge Valley, but the station in the village of West Ayton was named after it to avoid confusion with another station—Great Ayton—already owned by the North Eastern Railway.
+The line did not pass through Forge Valley, but the station in the village of West Ayton was named after it to avoid confusion with another station — Great Ayton — already owned by the North Eastern Railway.

 History

-A railway running east/west across the Vale of Pickering, was first proposed in 1864.
-This intent was that this line would actually travel up the Forge Valley and connect with a line between Whitby and Scarborough at Scalby.
+A railway running east–west across the Vale of Pickering was first proposed in 1864.
+The intent was that this line would actually travel up the Forge Valley and connect with a line between Whitby and Scarborough at Scalby.
 However, due to local land owners objecting and the fact that the railway between Whitby and Scarborough had not been built, the idea was scrapped.